-Programs in the School of Design are organized by the faculty of the school under the direction and administration of the director.
+Programs in the School of Design are organized by the faculty of the school under the direction and administration of the director, and standing committees of the faculty.

 DEGREES

 The faculty in the School of Design offer the Bachelor of Science in Design degree with three majors: Graphic Design, Industrial Design, and Interior Design.
 Applications are not being accepted to the major in Design Science.